Forager is a new series of draft and (sometimes) bottled beer, brewed with ingredients we source in the wild and harvested by you, the community.

 Of course, the money and beer you receive is contingent on the quality and usability of the harvest.
 (In other words, a bushel of washed, ripe heirloom pears is worth more than a pail of half-rotten fruit).
 Again, we pay for the harvest.
 If you choose not to take money, we will donate your proceeds to one of our favorite local charities, SEEDS.

 Most of our paw paws come from the amazing Wynn Dinssen, owner of Full of Life Farms in Chatham County.
 He’s a modern Johnny Pawpawseed.
-In the summer of 2011, we collected 75 pounds of native paw paw.
-That October, we added the fruit to a Belgian-style Golden Ale.
-The sweet, tropical notes of the paw paw matched up wonderfully with the Belgian Golden’s notes of fruit and spice.
+To better connect the paw paw growing season (late summer) to the beer’s availability, we freeze the fruit and brew the beer in late spring.
+The sweet, tropical notes of the paw paw enhance the esters of the beer’s Belgian-style yeast strain.